mokiat/PipniAPI/README.md

-# PipniAPI
+# Pipni API

-Tool for testing API endpoints
+Pipni API is a tool for testing HTTP RESTful endpoints.